tjd1234/cmpt135spring2024/obsidian/135website2024/Common Pointer Problems.md

 When the function ends, the local variable `p` disappears (it is popped from the [[stack memory|call stack]]), but the value it points to on the free store is still there.
 This is a [[memory leak]], i.e. the free store memory will stay allocated until the program ends.

 [[Memory leak]]s waste memory.
-Wasted memory might not be a problem in short-running programs, or if only a little bit of memory is wasted, but in long-running programs even a small memory leak can eventually cause the program to slow down, or even crash.
+Wasted memory might not be a problem in short-running programs, or if only a little bit of memory is wasted, but in long-running programs even a small memory leak can add up to cause the program to slow down, or even crash.

 [[valgrind]] can catch memory leaks in a running C++ program with nearly perfect accuracy.
 It is up to the programmer, though, to determine the root cause of the leak, and how best to fix it.